 The American State Papers and the U.S. Congressional Serial Set are the official historical record of the U.S. government as it weathered every event in American history.
 The documents within record the words and actions of key players in the political life of the United States, and thus reflect the mindset of each era.

 HeinOnline seeks not only to preserve this indispensable resource, but also to make it easily accessible and useful for librarians, professors, students, and other historians alike.
 To this end, HeinOnline is releasing this enormous collection in phases, with the goal of adding approximately four million pages each year until the project is complete.
-Since its initial release in October 2018, nearly 4.8 million pages and nearly 7,000 volumes have been added to the Serial Set.
-In the past month alone, more than 400 volumes and more than 280,000 pages were added.
+Since its initial release in October 2018, more than 5.2 million pages and nearly 7,000 volumes have been added to the Serial Set.
+In the past month alone, nearly 250,000 pages were added.

 - Complete indexing of the more than 17,000 volumes of the Serial Set

 - Full 40-year (1978-2018) content archive in HeinOnline’s image-based PDF format

 - Complete coverage of the American State Papers